 The course covers classical and current psychometric theory and procedures involved in constructing and evaluating measurement instruments in clinical psychology including the key concepts of scale development.
 Cronbach’s alpha, exploratory and confirmatory factor analysis, types of reliability and validity, multi-trait and multi-method validation, item response theory, psychometric scaling and structural equation modeling are examined.
 Prerequisites: CP 932.

-The intent of this course is to foster an introductory knowledge of design and methodology in psychological research, including an understanding of the history and characteristics of quantitative, qualitative, and mixed methods approaches.
+The intent of this course is to foster an introductory knowledge of design and methodology in psychological research, including an understanding of the history and characteristics of qualitative, quantitative and mixed methods approaches.
 The theoretical frameworks, techniques, and critiques of a variety of research perspectives are surveyed, with a focus on the human science traditions.
 Additional issues discussed include positionality, reflexivity, ethics, diversity, postmodernism and critical theory, and the relationship between research and clinical practice.
+Research as a praxis for social engagement and social change is emphasized.
 The course also emphasizes the development of critical thinking and proficiency with a representative method of the student’s choosing.

-The course examines the strengths and weaknesses of the major human science traditions, such as: phenomenology, hermeneutics, heuristic approaches, ethnography, grounded theory, biography, and case study.
+The course examines major human science traditions, including phenomenology, narrative approaches, heuristic approaches, ethnography, grounded theory, action research and case study.
+Depth psychological approaches to qualitative approaches are discussed.
 Theory and praxis of these approaches are covered, and students gain hands-on experience with a particular qualitative approach (i.e., phenomenology).
 Emphasis is given to ethics and diversity, as well as the parallels between research and clinical practice.
 Prerequisite: CP 932

 This course provides an overview of univariate and multivariate statistical methods or those pertaining to analysis of a single, continuous, dependent variable.
 The goal of this overview is to prepare students to be competent and critical consumers of quantitative research for clinical practice.
 An applied overview of both descriptive and inferential statistics is provided.
 Topics covered include: Descriptive statistics, measures of linear relations; inferential statistics, multivariate analysis of variance and covariance, factor analysis, binary logistic regression, multiple regression, discriminant analysis, power, and meta-analysis.
 Prerequisite: CP 932